 Intuitively it forces that the flow of $X$ captures topologically the operation of $f$.
-Indeed, since $(W,X)$ is constructed by gluing basic bordisms induced by a computable diffeomorphism, each of these basic tubes can only represent a simple intermediate calculation performed during the computation of $f$.
-Hence, locally the flow only executes simple operations and the involved dynamics of $f$ only emerges globally as a consequence of the topology of $W$, which determines how to combine these simple operations.
-In particular, the example of Remark \ref{ex:trivial-representation} (and other variants) is non-clean either because $(M \times [0,1], X)$ is not constructed by gluing finitely many basic bordisms.
-This captures the fact that the flow of $X$ is very involved in this case, representing the whole calculation at once. \end{remark} }
+Indeed, since $(W,X)$ is constructed by gluing basic bordisms induced by a computable diffeomorphism, each of these basic tubes can only represent a simple intermediate calculation performed during the computation of $f$. }